-7. The method of claim 1 comprising analyzing capabili- 25 ties of the at least one existing peripheral device.
+7. The method of claim 1 comprising analyzing capabilities of the at least one existing peripheral device.

-8. The method of claim 1 comprising copying the data from the locked allocated memory location to the first virtual device memory and clearing the data from the locked allocated memory location.
+8. The method of claim 1 comprising copying the data 30 from the locked allocated memory location to the first virtual device memory and clearing the data from the locked allocated memory location.

-- 9. An apparatus, comprising: - a physical interface configured to receive data; - a processor configured to - query a memory location to obtain information of at least one existing peripheral device, 35 - determine allocated memory locations that are already allocated by the at least one existing peripheral device based on the information of the at least one existing peripheral device, - create unallocated memory based on the allocated 40 memory locations and assign the unallocated memory to a first virtual device as first virtual device memory; - allocate at least one of a reading memory and a writing memory to be used by the at least one existing 45 peripheral device, - create a first virtual device based on the allocation of at least one of the reading memory and the writing memory; - a memory configured to store the copied information of 50 the at least one existing peripheral device and provide the allocated memory locations and the unallocated memory; and - a receiver configured to receive data at the physical interface;
+- 9. An apparatus, comprising: - a physical interface configured to receive data; - a processor configured to: - determine allocated memory locations that are already allocated by at least one existing peripheral device based on information of at least one existing peripheral device; 40 - create unallocated memory based on the allocated memory locations; - allocate at least one of a reading memory and a writing memory to be used by the at least one existing peripheral device; 45 - create a first virtual device based on the allocation of at least one of the reading memory and the writing memory; - a memory configured to store the copied information of the at least one existing peripheral device and provide 50 the allocated memory locations and the unallocated memory; and - a receiver configured to receive data at the physical interface;

-and wherein the processor is further configured to
+and wherein the processor is further configured to:

-- lock at least one of the allocated memory locations via the first virtual device to prevent any device other than the first virtual device from reading the data stored in the at least one of the allocated memory 60 locations, - create a second virtual device configured to receive data transmitted by the first virtual device when a memory area allocated to the first virtual device is locked; - select the second virtual device to unlock the first virtual device memory area; and transmit data from the first virtual device when the memory area of the first virtual device is unlocked.
+- lock at least one of the allocated memory locations via the first virtual device to prevent any device other than the first virtual device from reading the data stored in the at least one of the allocated memory locations; - create a second virtual device configured to receive data 60 transmitted by the first virtual device when a first virtual device memory area allocated to the first virtual device is locked; - unlock the first virtual device memory area by the second virtual device; and 65 - transmit data from the first virtual device when the first virtual device memory area is unlocked.